quang-do-se/spring-cert/12-spring-boot-testing.md

 - `JsonPath`
   - A Java DSL for reading JSON documents.

 ----------

 ### How do you perform integration testing with `@SpringBootTest` for a web application?

+Four different types of web environments can be specified using the `webEnvironment` attribute of the `@SpringBootTest` annotation:

+- `MOCK`
+  - Loads a web `ApplicationContext` and provides a mock web environment.
+Does not start a web server.

+- `RANDOM_PORT`
+  - Loads a `WebServerApplicationContext`, provides a real web environment and starts an embedded web server listening on a random port.
+The port allocated can be obtained using the `@LocalServerPort` annotation or `@Value("${local.server.port}")`.
+Web server runs in a separate thread and server-side transactions will not be rolled back in transactional tests.

+- `DEFINED_PORT`
+  - Loads a `WebServerApplicationContext`, provides a real web environment and starts an embedded web server listening on the port configured in the application properties, or port 8080 if no such configuration exists.
+Web server runs in a separate thread and server-side transactions will not be rolled back in transactional tests.

+- `NONE`
+  - Loads an `ApplicationContext` without providing any web environment.

+  In the test class, annotated with `@SpringBootTest`, a `TestRestTemplate` and/or `WebTestClient` can be injected and used to send requests either to the mock web environment or to the embedded web server.

 ----------